Open Competition

 Due to the limited number of studentships available, successful applicants are likely to have:

-• a very good first degree (BA or BSc Honours or equivalent) at 1st class standard or upper 2nd with average of 65% or above,
+• A very good first degree (BA or BSc Honours or equivalent) at 1st class standard or upper 2nd with average of 65% or above,

-• other qualifications relevant to the proposed area of study, such as professional or work-related expertise, will also be considered.
+• Other qualifications relevant to the proposed area of study, such as professional or work-related expertise, will also be considered.

 The following are NOT eligible:

-• Students who will have less than 50% of their study time (usually 3 years for a full-time PhD) remaining when they start their LISS-funded studentship.
+• Students who will have less than 50% of their study time (usually 3.5 years for a full-time PhD) remaining when they start their LISS-funded studentship.
 In practice, this means that students in their first year of doctoral study can apply for funding for the second and third years.

 • Applicants who have already been awarded a PhD or equivalent degree.

-Step 2: Should I apply for a 1+3 or +3 studentship?
+Step 2: Should I apply for a 1+3.5 or +3.5 studentship?

-Deciding whether to apply for a 1+3 or +3 studentship will depend on three things:
+Deciding whether to apply for a 1+3.5 or +3.5 studentship will depend on three things:

 Step 3: How do I find a supervisor?

-1+3 and +3 studentships awarded as part of LISS DTP’s Open competition are applicant-generated, ie. there is not an existing project catalog created by academics from which to choose a project.
 You need to develop a general sense of the research project you want to pursue and then approach an academic at one of our three partner institutions to see if they will act as your supervisor and help you to refine your project idea as necessary.
-As you’ll see from our application forms, if you are applying for a 1+3 award you are not expected to have as fully-formed a research proposal as someone who is applying for a +3 award and already has a Masters degree.
+As you see from our application forms, if you are applying for a 1+3.5 award you are not expected to have as fully-formed a research proposal as someone who is applying for a +3.5 award and already has a Masters degree.

 If you will be undertaking a Masters programme, you can also look at the modules on the Masters programme for which you’re applying: who teaches those modules?
 Those academics are likely well-placed to supervise or suggest colleagues with similar interests who might be willing to supervise your project.